Thomas Gumbleton: Resignation controversy

 On January 11, 2006, Gumbleton testified at a hearing at the Ohio General Assembly in Columbus, Ohio, about sexual abuse in the Catholic church.
 The Assembly was considering a bill to create a legal window for victims of sexual abuse to sue the perpetrators.
 In his statement, Gumbleton endorsed the bill and called for all states to enact bills like this one.
 He also revealed that he was sexually abused by a priest as an adolescent while in the seminary.
+He stated:

-He stated; "I don't want to exaggerate that I was terribly damaged.
+I don't want to exaggerate that I was terribly damaged.
 It was not the kind of sexual abuse that many of the victims experience.
 They are intimidated, embarrassed, and they just bury it.
 I understand that ... never told my parents....
-I never told anybody.According to an account given by Gumbleton in 2011, the bishops of Ohio opposed the proposed sexual abuse bill and were incensed by his testimony.
+I never told anybody.

+According to an account given by Gumbleton in 2011, the bishops of Ohio opposed the proposed sexual abuse bill and were incensed by his testimony.
 They immediately complained to the Vatican about him.
-A few days later, Gumbleton received a letter from Cardinal Giovanni Re in Rome, saying that Gumbleton had violated the solidarity of communio episcoporum (communion of bishops) by testifying for the bill in Ohio without the permission of the local bishop.
+A few days later, Gumbleton received a letter from Cardinal Giovanni Re, Prefect of the Congregation for Bishops, saying that Gumbleton had violated the solidarity of communio episcoporum (communion of bishops) by testifying for the bill in Ohio without the permission of the local bishop.
 Re ordered Gumbleton to resign immediately as auxiliary bishop and as pastor of St. Leo's Parish.

-On February 6, 2006, Gumbleton submitted his letter of resignation as auxiliary bishop of the Archdiocese of Detroit to Pope Benedict XVI.
+On February 6, 2006, Gumbleton submitted his letter of resignation as auxiliary bishop of Detroit to Pope Benedict XVI.
 Gumbleton had been required under church law to submit his resignation when he turned 75 in 2005.
 At that time, he had petitioned to remain in office.

 After resignation

 In 2009, the Marquette Citizens for Peace and Justice invited Gumbleton to speak about peace at St. Mark's Lutheran Church in Marquette, Michigan.
 However, when Bishop Alexander Sample of the Diocese of Marquette heard about the invitation, he asked Gumbleton not to come.
-Sample said that Gumbleton had not done the courtesy of asking permission from Sample, and Sample did not agree with Gumbleton's views on the ordination of women and LBGT rights.
+Sample said that Gumbleton had not offered the courtesy of requesting Sample's permission to speak, and as Sample did not agree with Gumbleton's views on the ordination of women and LGBTQ+ rights, he was obliged to silence him.
+Sample called it "unfortunate" that his effort to silence Gumbleton had become public, and offered prayers for those harmed.

+From 2006 to 2020, Gumbleton regularly published his sermons in a column called The Peace Pulpit.
+Gumbleton died in Detroit, Michigan, on April 4, 2024, at the age of 94.